By the end of this section, you will be able to:

 |Salicylate/aspirin||Sulfasalicylic acid (SSA)*|

 The first three of the eight causes of metabolic acidosis listed are medical (or unusual physiological) conditions.
 Strenuous exercise can cause temporary metabolic acidosis due to the production of lactic acid.
 The last five causes result from the ingestion of specific substances.
 The active form of aspirin is its metabolite, sulfasalicylic acid.
 An overdose of aspirin causes acidosis due to the acidity of this metabolite.
 Metabolic acidosis can also result from uremia, which is the retention of urea and uric acid.
-Metabolic acidosis can also arise from diabetic ketoacidosis, wherein an excess of ketones is present in the blood.
+Metabolic acidosis can also arise from diabetic ketoacidosis, wherein an excess of ketone bodies are present in the blood.
 Other causes of metabolic acidosis are a decrease in the excretion of hydrogen ions, which inhibits the conservation of bicarbonate ions, and excessive loss of bicarbonate ions through the gastrointestinal tract due to diarrhea.

 Metabolic Alkalosis: Primary Bicarbonate Excess